SuperCoolFrog/pathogennix/README.md

 ## Search Bar Tasks

+- [x] Input for search and styling
-- [ ] Input that shows drop down of inventory
+- [ ] Input shows drop down of inventory
 - [ ] Click inventory item drop down item and redirect to item preview page
-- [ ] Bar should say "Products" before input
+- [x] Bar should say "Products" before input
-- [ ] Should have magnifying glass after preview
+- [x] Should have magnifying glass after preview
 - [ ] Should search on enter

 ## Cart Tasks

-- [ ] Show Cart Icon with number of items in cart
+- [x] Show Cart Icon with number of items in cart
 - [ ] On Cart click show small modal with cart items and a _"proceed to checkout"_  button
 - [ ] On Proceed to checkout, navigated to checkout page
 - [ ] Show total in small modal